European Data Protection and Privacy Law

 Full course description

 Have you ever thought of how data-based economy influences your life, business, government?
 How does technology use your personal data to make decisions which are of relevance for your life?
-What is its impact on your fundamental rights?
+What is the impact of personal data processing on your fundamental rights?
 And furthermore, how does the protection of your data affect other areas of law and other entities?

-Privacy and data protection are the fundamental rights that have gained salience not only as the fundamental rights protected within the European multi-level human rights protection system, but also as rights that provide framework for activities of entities using data as a basis for their economic activity (as if it was the new oil).
-This means that data protection as a discipline is complementary to data management and lies at the intersection with other major disciplines of law, both applying to private and public actors.
+Right to privacy and right to personal data protection gained salience not only as fundamental rights protected within the European multi-level human rights protection system, but also as the source of framework for entities using data as a basis for their economic activity (as if it was the new oil).
+This means that data protection as a discipline is complementary to data management and increasingly is intertwined with both public and private law disciplines.

-Against this background and with this in mind, we will explore the European privacy and data protection system presenting it against the inter-disciplinary background and, subsequently, in the context of international and comparative law.
-Following on the introductory lectures, we will focus on data protection in the European Union, its main principles and the way they inter-play with other legal orders.
-During the final encounters we will explore the architecture of data protection from three perspectives: that of data subjects, who derive rights and protection from the European Union data protection framework; that of data controllers, which are tasked with principle-compliant data processing, with assessing and mitigating risks emerging from data processing operations and with ensuring the rights of data subjects; and, finally, that of supervisory authorities who oversee the compliance with data protection principles.
+Against this background, during European Privacy and Data Protection Law course we will explore the privacy and data protection system, mainly in Europe, however, presenting it against the inter-disciplinary background and, subsequently, in the context of international and comparative law.
+Following on the introductory lectures, we will focus on data protection in the European Union from three perspectives: that of data subjects, who derive rights and protection from the European Union data protection framework; that of data controllers, which are tasked with principle-compliant data processing, with assessing and mitigating risks emerging from data processing operations and with ensuring the rights of data subjects; and, finally, that of supervisory authorities who oversee the compliance with data protection principles.
+In the second part of the course we will explore broader issues of data protection, in particular by setting the European Union system in the context of the international data protection regulations.
+We will also explore “sister” areas of data protection rules and investigate their sectoral application.

-The course will be delivered by a group of experts and scholars associated with the European Centre for Privacy and Cybersecurity (ECPC) with the use of practice-oriented challenges and the focus on the case law of courts (both European and beyond).
+The course will be delivered with participation of experts and scholars associated with the European Centre for Privacy and Cybersecurity (ECPC) with the use of practice-oriented challenges and the focus on the case law of courts (both European and beyond).

 The aims of this course are to acquire: